ARTIST STATEMENT

 BIO

 Susanna D’Aliesio (b.
-1985) is an Italian photojournalist, writer, and educator whose practice interrogates identity, gender, and power through long-form documentary work.
+1985) is an Italian photographer, writer, and educator whose practice interrogates identity, gender, and power through long-form documentary work.
 Trained in journalism and visual communication.

-She had the opportunity to study journalism at Yeditepe University in Turkey and Universidad Santiago de Cali in Colombia, In 2013, she developed photographic reportage in Italy on territories confiscated from organized crime commissioned by CGIL, published in the magazine Liberetà.
-She left Italy to settle down in England in 2016.
+She study journalism at Yeditepe University in Turkey and Universidad Santiago de Cali in Colombia, In 2013, back in Italy she developed photographic reportage in Italy on territories confiscated from organized crime commissioned by CGIL, published in the magazine Liberetà then settle down in England in 2016.

 In 2016, she produced a documentary reportage in Lebanese refugee camps in collaboration with the italian NGO Un Ponte Per, focusing on women’s living conditions and systemic vulnerability.
 2017 She holds an MA in Documentary Photography and Photojournalism from the University of Westminster in London, later on contributing to international platforms including the British Journal of Photography.
-Her photographic work has been distributed through national and international agencies such as Infophoto, Kikapress, Getty Images, Alamy, and SOPA Images.
+Her photographic work has been distributed through national and international agencies.
 In 2018, she taught Italian language courses to individuals living with schizophrenia and autism, developing inclusive educational activities tailored to diverse cognitive and communicative needs.